LonnyGomes/vjs-video/README.md

 > If you leverage [wiredep](https://github.com/stephenplusplus/grunt-wiredep) in your build workflow, all the required script and stylesheet includes are automatically injected into your html file.

 ## RequireJS

+The AMD module loading pattern employed by [require.js](http://requirejs.org) is supported by `vjs-video` but you must shim `angular` and define `videojs` as a path as seen in the following example.

 **scripts/main.js**
 ```js